 Library Building Project Update

 To see the architects’ April 20 meeting documents, click here .
 This is a large PDF and may take some time to load.
-As the Library Building Committee works with LLB to refine the details of the proposal, it invites interested members of the community to attend its meetings, scheduled for 7 p.m. on the first and third Wednesday of each month in the Community Room at Town Hall.
+As the Library Building Committee works with LLB to refine the details of the proposal, it invites interested members of the community to attend its meetings, scheduled for 7 p.m. on the first Wednesday of each month in the Community Room at Town Hall.
 Agendas and minutes can be found here (scroll to the bottom).

 The Connecticut State Library’s Division of Library Development releases the first version of findIT CT, (The Statewide Library Catalog)